uqrmaie1/smtpred/README.md

 ## ```--blup```

 This option specifies that the input SNP effect or individual scores are estimated using BLUP, rather than OLS (GWAS estimates).
-This will affect both weights and expected variances, and have a small effect on the resulting multi-trait SNP effects and individual scores.
+This will affect both weights and expected variances, but has only a small effect on the resulting multi-trait SNP effects and individual scores.

 ## ```--skipidcheck```